buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcRelDefinesByType.md

     * If the object occurrence has a property with the same _IfcProperty.Name_ in an _IfcPropertySet_, as the corresponding object type definition, then the occurrence property value overrides the type property value.

 ![instance diagram](../../../../figures/ifcreldefinesbytype_fig-1.png)
-Figure 1 &mdash; Type definition relationships
+Figure 1 — Type definition relationships

 The following table provides an example of assigning properties that can be overridden.